 - Letters and Requests

 - At Peterhouse we teach children to have their say and to be heard.
 If they want something to change in school they need to ask in the correct way.
 I regularly receive letters from children with requests.
-The latest was a request for new library titles to complete a collection.
-These were then ordered and are now in stock.
-I have also had a request from Yr5 to meet with me to discuss litter in school.
+Examples include a request for new library titles to complete a collection, changes to the playground and ideas for after school clubs.

 - Class Charters